SAFEHR-data/PIXL/README.md

 `PIXL` is a system for extracting, linking and de-identifying DICOM imaging data, structured EHR data and free-text data from radiology reports at UCLH.
 Please see the [rolling-skeleton]([https://github.com/SAFEHR-data/the-rolling-skeleton=](https://github.com/SAFEHR-data/the-rolling-skeleton/blob/main/docs/design/100-day-design.md)) for more details.

-PIXL is intended run on one of the [GAE](https://github.com/SAFEHR-data/Book-of-FlowEHR/blob/main/glossary.md#gaes)s and comprises several services orchestrated by [Docker Compose](https://docs.docker.com/compose/).
+PIXL is intended run on one of the [GAE (General Application Environments)](https://github.com/SAFEHR-data/Book-of-FlowEHR/blob/main/glossary.md#gaes)s and comprises several services orchestrated by [Docker Compose](https://docs.docker.com/compose/).

 To get access to the GAE, [see the documentation on Slab](https://uclh.slab.com/posts/gae-access-7hkddxap).